irrdnet/irrd/SECURITY.rst

   as resolution as soon as reasonable.
 The time frame for this depends on the complexity, but will usually be in the order of a few days to a few weeks.
-* Once a fix for the issue is ready, parties on the advance notification list will be provided with details, patches and pre-release packages.
+* Once a fix for the issue is ready, the maintainer will assess wither a coordinated deployment plan is warranted.
+In that case, parties on the advance notification list may receive details, patches and/or pre-releases, typically one week before public release.
-* One week later, the details will be publicly released along with new IRRd releases.
 * Reporters will be credited if desired.
 * This timeline may be accelerated or modified if details are published prematurely, or if further discussion or coordination with other parties